Muhammed Gwady: Cultural contributions

-He supervised the medical education and Arabization program at Oxford Educational Resources, teaching journalism, establishing the Educational Media department at the Faculty of Arts of Zagazig University and translating medical articles for Scientific Medical Journal, the Arabic translation of Scientific American (1988-1996).
-He is a founding board member of Zagazig University Publishing House (1989-1994) and Zagazig University Press (1988-1994).
+Gwady supervised the medical education and Arabization program at Oxford Educational Resources, teaching journalism, establishing the Educational Media department at the Faculty of Arts of Zagazig University and translating medical articles for Scientific Medical Journal, the Arabic translation of Scientific American (1988-1996).
+He was a founding board member of Zagazig University Publishing House (1989-1994) and Zagazig University Press (1988-1994).
 He was also the director of the medical information center at Young Doctors Association (1985-1990).
-In addition, he supervised Zagazig University’s mobile medical clinics (1980-1981), and was a founding member of the science and environment club at Zagazig University’s and later became the club’s chairman of board of director (1980-1985).
+In addition, he supervised Zagazig University’s mobile medical clinics (1980-1981) and was a founding member of the science and environment club at Zagazig University and later became the club’s chairman of board of directors (1980-1985).

 Science and social societies

 Member of the Board of Directors of the Islamic Charity, the Board of Directors of the Egyptian Society for the History of Science, and Al-Motafawkeen High School Alumni Association.
-He is also a member of Atelier Cairo and the Egyptian Society for the Arabization of Sciences.
-He is the Head of the Cultural Committee in the Egyptian Society of Cardiology.
-Additionally, he is a member of the Writers’ Union, the Arab Writers Union and Arab Medical Union.
+He was also a member of Atelier Cairo and the Egyptian Society for the Arabization of Sciences.
+He was the Head of the Cultural Committee in the Egyptian Society of Cardiology.
+Additionally, he was a member of the Writers’ Union, the Arab Writers Union and Arab Medical Union.
 Gwady was also a member of the Egyptian Society for the History of Medicine, the Egyptian Medical Association, Green Africa Youth Organization and the Arab Federation for Youth and Environment.
-He is a member of the Egyptian Society of Medicine and Law, the Alumni Association of the National Institute, Rotary International and Al-Rowad Association.
+He was a member of the Egyptian Society of Medicine and Law, the Alumni Association of the National Institute, Rotary International and Al-Rowad Association.

 Major international activities

-He has contributed to international scientific activities, most important of which is his membership in the European Society for Cardiology, the British Environment Council Committee for Drafting the Future of the Environment Report and the Salzburg Forum.
+Gwady contributed to international scientific activities, most important of which is his membership in the European Society for Cardiology, the British Environment Council Committee for Drafting the Future of the Environment Report and the Salzburg Forum.
 He was the Rapporteur of the Anti-Noise Pollution Committee of the International Youth Forum (IYF).

 Seminars and conferences

-He participated periodically (or annually) in cultural conferences and the Egyptian Writers Union, Egyptian Academy of Scientific Culture and the Public Authority for Culture Centers.
+Gwady participated periodically (or annually) in cultural conferences and the Egyptian Writers Union, Egyptian Academy of Scientific Culture and the Public Authority for Culture Centers.
 He also participated in Egyptian writers’ conferences in the region, and in the celebrations of World Arabic Language Day and World Book Day.
 Gwady also annually participated in the conferences of the Academy of the Arabic Language in Cairo and represented the Academy in Arab Academy of Damascus’ conference.

-He regularly and periodically participated in the following scientific societies and their annual conferences:
+Gwady regularly and periodically participated in the following scientific societies and their annual conferences: